Getting free access to a great tool is a nice feeling, [but the developers need to make money to continue existing.]

 - Generate user habits, which can create loyalty

-If their experience of the free version was riddled with adverts and interruptions (like a certain antivirus software who won’t be named!), customers are likely to fall into this camp.
+If their experience of the free version was riddled with adverts and interruptions (like certain antivirus software that won’t be named!), customers are likely to fall into this camp.

-Here are 10 companies who got freemium right.
+Here are 10 companies that got freemium right.

 Key takeaway: clearly communicate the benefits of each premium level, so customers understand what they’re paying for.